codekendo/links/README.md

 [extsi.com resdesign](extsi.com)

 EXTSI.com is a site that I redesigned using foundation 5, which is a responsive design framework that employs a mobile first approach.
-Also used a data-interchange library which switches out DOM elements when screen size changes.
+Also used a data-interchange which switches out DOM elements when screen size changes.
 Icons are from icomoon/font-awesome.
 Logo was redesigned using inkscape.

 ##HTML Email

 [HTML Email mockup](http://messerschimdt.github.io/html-email-mockup/)

-I can write 1999 HTML using table TD and TR convention rather than modern day divs.
+This is an email mockup using 1999 HTML, with table conventions rather than modern day divs.
 Note the site images are random for each load and reload, and they are provided by lorempixel.com.